 A third method to detect periods containing gross errors in the measuring process is suggested here by looking at the number of consecutive days where no value is above or below the first, second and third quartiles of the empirical wind speed distribution.
-Table 4 summarizes the different thresholds (in days) that define the success flags (i.e. 'Pass', 'Suspect' and 'Fail').
-As an example, the first row indicates that if all the observations in a

-30-day period are above the first quartile of the whole distribution, data within this time period will be flagged as 'Fail' and considered erroneous.
+Table 4 summarizes the different thresholds (in days) that define the success flags (i.e., 'Pass', 'Suspect' and 'Fail').
+As an example, the first row indicates that if all the observations in a 30-day period are above the first quartile of the whole distribution, data within this period will be flagged as 'Fail' and considered erroneous.
 Observations are flagged as 'Suspect' when the period without any appearance of the first quartile ranges between 15 and 30 days.
-They 'Pass' the test when the duration is shorter than 15 days.
+Spans shorter than 15 days without any value falling within the first quartile are considered correct by this test.